X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Methods: Parameterizing X-Rays and Ozone Depletion

-which is the X-ray luminosity integrated over time.
-In principle the X-ray fluence in eq.~(\ref{eq:fluence}) could be diminished by absorbing material along the sightline to the supernova, but for the $\la 50 \ \rm pc$ distances of interest this is likely a negligible effect.
+In principle, the X-ray fluence in Equation~(\ref{eq:fluence}) could be diminished by absorbing material along the sight line to the SN.
+However, for the $\la 50 \ \rm pc$ distances of interest, this is likely a negligible effect, and we can thus appropriately adopt the unabsorbed luminosity when given.

-To compare the magnitude of threat associated with the X-ray emission of each SN, we will calculate the furthest distances at which they could be from an Earth-like planet to impose lethal effects on the biosphere.
-A simple comparison point is the "lethal distance," which is the terminology used throughout \citet{ThomMel2005a}, \citet{ThomMel2005b}, \citet{Melott2011}, and \citet{melthom2017}.
-This is the the approximate distance at which a SN could potentially impose an “extinction-level event” on a terrestrial biosphere.
-We will thus characterize the degree of damage by a \emph{critical fluence}, $\flucrit_{\rm X}$, in the X-ray band.
+To compare the magnitude of the threat associated with the X-ray emission of each SN, we will calculate the furthest distances at which they could be from an Earth-like planet to impose lethal effects on the biosphere.
+A simple comparison point is the “lethal distance,” which is the terminology used throughout \citet{ThomMel2005a,ThomMel2005b} and \citet{Melott2011,melthom2017} and which we define as the approximate distance at which an SN would impose severe lethality on a terrestrial biosphere.
+We will thus characterize the degree of damage by a critical fluence, $\flucrit_{\rm X}$, in the X-ray band.